 If we leave with a deal, there is a chance we will remain a listed part of this scheme, although certain changes could be implemented depending on which type level we are in.
 As we are currently listed, there is a good chance we would be accepted again but nothing is guaranteed.

-But if no deal is reached and we remain Unlisted, your pet will have to have a blood (titre) test, then wait at least 3 months for clear results before it can travel to the EU, on top of the standard microchip and vaccination against rabies.
+But if no deal is reached or talks fall through and we remain Unlisted, your pet will have to have a blood (titre) test, then wait at least 3 months for clear results before it can travel to the EU, on top of the standard microchip and vaccination against rabies.
 They will also need to wait 30 days before having a titre test after their rabies vaccine if they haven’t already had it.

 This could all take up to four months in total, so you would really have to keep up to date with every vaccination if you’re prone to last-minute travel